Branded golf balls were a mistake, Ireland's former bank regulator says

-* Alexandria Real Estate Equities, Inc. reports first quarter ended March 31, 2017, financial and operating results strong internal and external growth

-DUBLIN May 28 Ireland's financial regulator, whose "timid" supervision was criticised for not halting the country's banking crash, produced branded golf balls to promote itself before the office was overhauled, a parliamentary inquiry heard on Thursday.
+DUBLIN Ireland's financial regulator, whose "timid" supervision was criticized for not halting the country's banking crash, produced branded golf balls to promote itself before the office was overhauled, a parliamentary inquiry heard on Thursday.

 Promotions such as golf balls or umbrellas bearing the logos of banks were commonplace in Ireland during their rapid growth a decade ago.
 That growth ended in the most expensive bank bailout in the euro zone when a property bubble spectacularly burst.